 In the Wall Street Journal Nathan Koppel and Ashby Jones wrote about U.S. corporations pushing their outside counsels for flat fee contracts.

 “The companies are ditching the hourly structure — which critics complain offers law firms an incentive to rack up bigger bills — in favor of flat-fee contracts.
 One survey found an increase of more than 50% this year in corporate spending on alternatives to the traditional hourly-fee model.”
 Pfizer, American Express and Cisco are all cited in the article has having done very creative fixed price deals with the outside law firms they use.

 “Flat fees a growing trend among firms big and small” in the Minnesota Lawyer by Associate Editor Michelle Lore states that “St. Louis lawyer, writer, speaker and entrepreneur Matthew Homann believes that any case can be priced on a flat-fee basis if the attorney has the experience to properly evaluate the matter and has the systems in place to handle it economically.”
-Mr. Homann also has a blog about this subject called “The [non]billable hour”.

 Law Office Technology by Roland Schorr & Tower, talks about how technology can help law firms bridge the gap between the billable hour and fixed pricing.
 “Tech can bring efficiencies.
 Ironically firms have long been wary of technology specifically BECAUSE of the billable hour.
-If you use document assembly software that cuts your time to compose a particular document down from 3 hours to 1 hour…well, you’ve just cost yourself TWO billable hours!
+If you use document generation software that cuts your time to compose a particular document down from 3 hours to 1 hour…well, you’ve just cost yourself TWO billable hours!
 But in a value-based system, that’s a GOOD thing.”

 It’s not news to us that good use of good technology brings efficiency.